reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_02.md

    ![11](./Images/01/Pg3-Notebook-S2.png)

-3. In the **...** menu for the cell (at its top-right) select **Toggle parameter cell**.
+3. In the **ellipse** menu for the cell (at its top-right) select **Toggle parameter cell**.
 This configures the cell so that the variables declared in it are treated as parameters when running the notebook from a pipeline.

    ![12](./Images/01/12.png)